Do You Wish You Had More Lilac Bushes To Enjoy?

 They make the house smell wonderful and are perfect to pair with other Spring Decor like this cow print “Faith”

-Today the lilacs are no longer blooming, so this is a great time to split the plant and start a whole new bush.
-Now would also be a good time to trim or prune the lilac bush to keep it small for this area.
+Today the lilacs are no longer blooming, so this is a great time to split the plant and start a new bush.
+Now would also be an excellent time to trim or prune the lilac bush to keep it small for this area.

 To ensure a good root, you should disturb the ground beneath the limb with a gardening tool.
 Just loosen up the soil, lay your branch against the ground, and lay a rock on top to hold it in place.